 INGREDIENT NOTES: I’m using regular whole milk here, but you could use skimmed or semi-skimmed.
 You could also use your favourite plant-based milk.
 If you don’t have cream, just use more milk.
 You can replace caster sugar with regular granulated sugar.
 Use regular hot cross buns, or chocolate buns (using mini egg chocolate hot cross buns is an excellent idea).
 And if you have less than 8 buns, that’s totally fine.
 This will work well even if you only have 4 or 5 buns – just use a smaller dish.

-OPTIONAL ADDITION: If you have any leftover Easter chocolate, chop it up and sandwich it in between the sliced buns in the dish for a very delicious, chocolately centre to the pudding.
+OPTIONAL ADDITION: If you have any leftover Easter chocolate (measure with your heart here!), chop it up and sandwich it in between the sliced buns in the dish for a very delicious, chocolately centre to the pudding.

 STORAGE INSTRUCTIONS: The pudding will keep well for 3 days, stored in a covered container in the fridge.
-You can arrange the pudding a day in advance, keeping it covered with alumnium foil in the fridge until you’re ready to bake it.
-Once baked, you can reheat it in the oven (covered with aluminium foil) for 20 minutes at 180C/340F fan.
+You can arrange the pudding a day in advance, keeping it covered with aluminium foil in the fridge until you’re ready to bake it.
+Once baked, you can reheat it in the oven (covered with aluminium foil) for 20 minutes at 350°F (180°C fan).

 - Prep Time: 10